IN-DEPTH

 Q. As chairman of the shareholders’ meeting, did he maintain control over the two co-presidents, Javier Valls and Ángel Ron?

 A. Well, his moral authority was so significant that, of course, he had the ability to ensure that this new tandem worked without conflicts.
-Javier played a vital institutional and representative role, but the executive weight fell on Ángel, who had the bank in his head.
+Javier played a vital institutional and representative role, but the executive weight fell on Ángel, who had the whole bank in his head.
 Javier left the co-presidency in March 2006, a month after his brother’s death; by then, the co-presidency with Ron had lasted two years.

 SOCIAL WORLD

-Q. these interviews aim to learn about the social aspect of Luis Valls’ management.
+Q. These interviews aim to learn about the social aspect of Luis Valls’ management.
 How was the work organized in the President’s Office?
 What was your role in supporting social work?

-Another time, he asked me to find a person who had appeared on a television show and had mentioned a personal problem or to find the mayor of a town in Badajoz.
+On another occasion, he asked me to find a person who had appeared on a television show and had mentioned a personal problem or to find the mayor of a town in Badajoz.
 He would tell me, “Go there, he’s waiting for you,” in a mysterious tone.
-Q. Where did Luis Valls get his inspiration for organizing social aid and foundations?

 A. From the Americans and the French, who had already developed corporate social responsibility; they worked on the idea that a part of what was earned should be returned to society.
 Nowadays, there is a lot of talk about Corporate Social Responsibility (CSR), but it’s a topic that has been around since the 1970s.
 Back then, the importance of the social balance sheet published by some companies, which reflected what they did for employees, their families, clients, etc., was already mentioned.
-With his social actions, Valls anticipated the concept of financial exclusion.
-He knew there were people who, if they went to a bank without contracts or guarantees, would not pass the risk control, and no one would lend them money.
+With his social action, Valls anticipated the concept of financial exclusion.
+He knew there were people who, if they went to a bank without contracts or guarantees, would not pass the risk evaluation, and no one would lend them money.

 Q. When did he first publicly express his social principles?